 - Frames - add a stylised frame to your image.

-- Overlays - add an overlay shape on your image and crop accordingly.
+- Overlays - add an overlay shape to your image and crop accordingly.

 - Stickers - choose a sticker for your image: moustaches, hats, sunglasses, speech bubbles, shapes, and arrows to name just a few.